boson-php/docs/Writerside/topics/01.getting-started/introduction.md

   extra layers, and no unnecessary data transformations.
 Just direct, streamlined access to the renderer — all within a single, unified process.

-- Boson **doesn't rely on heavy dependencies** and isn’t a fork of Electron, Tauri, or NativePHP.
+- Boson **doesn't rely on heavy dependencies** and isn’t a fork of Electron or NativePHP.
 It takes advantage of tools already available on your OS, keeping your application lightweight.
 Instead of consuming hundreds of megabytes like typical Electron or NativePHP apps, Boson keeps its footprint to just a few kilobytes — efficient by design.